mchenggit/kabanero-event/architecture/README.md

 ### The Production Environment

-The production environment is in its own cluster `Prod-cluster`, and is consist of 3 different applications:
+The production environment is in its own cluster `Prod-cluster`, and consists of 3 different applications:
 ![Production Environment](Productioncluster.jpg)

 The first application is an external facing UI application in the namespace ui-prod.
 Its image is in the ui-prod namespace, and named ui.
 It depends on the service svc-a, and another service svc-b.